Dispersion forces between weakly disordered Van der Waals crystals

 where $\rho_{I}({\bm Q})$ is the Fourier transform of the density of impurities in layer $I$, and $u_I({\bm Q})$ is the Fourier transform of the scalar potential of each impurity.
-We assume that electrons only scatter off the impurity potential in the same layer, and we assume that the scalar potential is short-ranged so that $u_I({\bm Q})$ is actually independent of wave vector.
-The electron-impurity scattering time can be defined using the Born approximation for the self-energy~\cite{Mahan} where $\Sigma({\bm k},\omega) = -i \hbar/2 \tau_{\bm k}$.
-In the presence of finite disorder, the scattering rate at the Fermi energy is used to define the small parameter of our perturbation theory, $1/(\tau \varepsilon_{\rm F}) \ll 1$, where we here (and will continue to) drop the subscript on $\tau$ .
+We assume that electrons and holes only scatter off the impurity potential in the same layer, and we assume that the scalar potential is short ranged so that $u_I({\bm Q})$ is actually independent of wave vector.
+The quasiparticle-impurity scattering time $\tau_k$ can be defined using the Born approximation for the self-energy~\cite{Mahan} where $\Sigma({\bm k},\omega) = -i \hbar/2 \tau_{\bm k}$.
+In the presence of finite disorder, the scattering rate at the Fermi energy is used to define the small parameter of our perturbation theory $1/(\tau \varepsilon_{\rm F}) \ll 1$, where we here (and will continue to) drop the subscript on $\tau$.